survivejs/react-book/manuscript/02_developing_with_webpack.md

 Now that we have the basic building blocks together we can set up a development server. `webpack-dev-server` is a development server designed particularly development in mind.
 It will deal with refreshing browser as you develop.

 This makes it roughly equal to tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).
-The greatest advantage webpack has over these tools is Hot Module Reloading (HMR) which we'll discuss when we go through React.
+The greatest advantage webpack has over these tools is hot module reloading (HMR) which we'll discuss when we go through React.

 Hit